PROGRESSLM: Towards Progress Reasoning in Vision-Language Models: Progress-Bench

-\paragraph{Observation Sampling.} Observation sampling introduces both progress annotation and viewpoint correspondence.
-Given $\mathcal{D}$ and its raw execution video $\mathbf{V}=\{\mathbf{f}_k\}_{k=1}^{T}$, we construct observation--progress pairs $\mathcal{O}=\{(\mathbf{o}^i,\mathbf{p}^{*i})\}_{i=1}^{M}$.
-A demonstration partitions the video into $N{-}1$ temporal segments between consecutive key steps.
-For each segment, we sample one or a few intermediate frames by choosing a relative position $\delta\in(0,1)$, yielding an observation $\mathbf{o}$.
-We assign progress by linear interpolation,
+\paragraph{Observation Sampling.} Given a demonstration $\mathcal{D}$ and its execution video $\mathbf{V}=\{\mathbf{f}_k\}_{k=1}^{T}$, we construct observation--progress pairs $\mathcal{O}=\{(\mathbf{o}^i,\mathbf{p}^{*i})\}_{i=1}^{M}$.
+The video is partitioned into $N{-}1$ segments between consecutive key steps.
+For each segment, we sample intermediate frames at relative positions $\delta\in(0,1)$ and assign progress via linear interpolation, $\mathbf{p}^{*}=\mathbf{p}_j+\delta(\mathbf{p}_{j+1}-\mathbf{p}_j)$.
+We adopt two strategies: \textit{interval sampling} for uniform coverage of intermediate progress and \textit{boundary sampling} for finer resolution near step transitions.
+To evaluate viewpoint robustness, we further distinguish \textit{same-view} and \textit{cross-view} settings in the vision-based modality, where observations are captured from the same or different camera viewpoints as the demonstration.

-which is justified by smoothly executed expert videos where progress advances continuously and approximately monotonically between consecutive key steps.